chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 .. end_tag

-.. tag compliance_beta

-.. important:: The new compliance functionality described in this topic is currently in Beta.
-To enable compliance reporting in the Chef Automate UI, navigate to the **Nodes** tab, make sure your cursor is not in any text box or field, and type ``beta``.
-A new ``Compliance`` tab should appear in the top-level menu of the UI.
-Note: Enabling the ``Compliance`` tab will allow you to view only new compliance scan data, not historical data.

-   While we encourage customers to try out this new functionality, the new compliance features are not recommended for production use until they are made generally available in an upcoming Chef Automate release.

-.. end_tag

 Scanning nodes in your Chef Automate cluster is enabled through the audit cookbook.
 This cookbook allows you to run InSpec profiles as part of a chef-client run.
 It downloads configured profiles from various sources like a standalone Chef Compliance server, Chef Automate, Chef Supermarket, or Git, and reports audit runs to Chef Compliance or Chef Automate.

 This flexibility means chef-client runs using the audit cookbook can be performed in several different usage scenarios; however, this topic describes how to use the audit cookbook with the integrated profile storage and audit reporting functionality of Chef Automate to perform compliance testing.